The best light stands in 2023: tripods for studio flash heads and LED light panels

 (Image credit: Future)

-The best light stand is a vital piece of equipment for anywhere you're shooting indoors, whether its a professional working studio or a home setup.
-So we've brought together the top models on the market, to help you find the right one.
+When you’re using a studio flash head, LED lighting panel or even a flashgun, a light stand is a vital piece of equipment.
+It’s an essential bit of kit for, whether you're shooting indoors in a professional working studio or a home setup, or even out on location.
+So I've brought together the top models on the market, to help you find the right one.

 Whenever you're using one of the best photography lighting kits or an off-camera flashgun, a light stand will come in handy.
-They're also good for supporting reflectors, flash diffusers and backdrops.
-Plus you can use them to position a ring light when vlogging to cameras, or as a more suitable support for a 360 cameras than your tripod.
+They're also good for supporting reflectorsflash diffusers and backdrops.
+You can also use them to position a ring light when vlogging to cameras, or as a more suitable support for 360 cameras than your tripod.

-In this guide we've included robust, well-made and professional light stands to suit all budgets and usage scenarios.
-So whether you're just starting out with a home studio lighting, or want up upgrade your existing lighting set-up, there should be something for everyone and every budget.
+In this guide I've included robust, well-made light stands to suit all budgets and usage scenarios.
+So whether you're just starting out with home studio lighting, or want up upgrade your existing lighting set-up, there should be something to suit your needs.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.